 A chipped tooth not only affects your self-esteem or makes a negative impression on others, it can cause more damage to the tooth if not fixed.
 With early intervention by your dentist, this kind of repair can be an easy fix.
-Your dentist will have several options in fixing the chipped tooth, it will depend on the severity of the chip.
+Your dentist will have several options in fixing the chipped tooth; however, it will depend on the severity of the chip.
 Treatment of a chipped tooth is necessary not only to improve appearance, but for the health of the tooth.
 If the dental pulp at the center of the tooth has been exposed, your tooth could become hypersensitive to pressure and temperature.
-This can cause discomfort and the pulp could become infected, resulting in a need for a root canal…
+This can cause discomfort and the pulp could become infected, resulting in the need for a root canal…

 Types of Treatment…

 Rejoining/recreating the missing piece of the tooth is the quickest and most economical repair of a chip.
 This involves application of a composite filling material that your dentist can shape and color to match the original tooth.
 Usually this requires little to no removal of existing tooth surface.